-Americans are an incredibly patriotic people – I know because I’m married to one.
+Americans are incredibly patriotic people.
 They love their country, and plenty of them don’t ever want to leave.
-In fact, just 38% of the population of the US hold a passport, compared to almost 85% in the UK.
+In fact, just 42% of the population of the US hold a passport, compared to almost 76% in England and Wales.

 As an American, leaving America just isn’t something you normally do.
-Which is why, when the Department of the Treasury and the Internal Revenue Service published data showing a record 1,336 Americans had renounced their citizenship in the first quarter of 2015, many questioned what could be causing this exodus.
-Objectors to the continued US military presence in the Middle East?
-Islamophobes still convinced Obama is a secret Muslim?
+Which is why, when the Department of the Treasury and the Internal Revenue Service published data showing a record 1,376 Americans had renounced their citizenship in the third quarter of 2017, many questioned what could be causing this exodus.
+The rise of gun homicides?
+A backlash against the politics of Donald Trump?

-The answer is a troubling tax system operated by just two countries in the entire world: The USA and Eritrea.
+The answer is partly a troubling tax system operated by just two countries in the entire world: the USA and Eritrea.
 This unlikely pair are in the unique position of demanding tax payments based on citizenship rather than residence.
-Put simply, if you’re an American citizen the US Government wants a slice of your paycheque, wherever you are in the world, and no matter how long you’ve been there.
+Put simply, if you’re an American citizen, the US government wants a slice of your paycheque, wherever you are in the world and no matter how long you’ve been there.

 The idea of a tax on worldwide income first appeared during the American Civil War, around 1861.
 Fearing wealthy Americans would simply abscond to avoid the military draft, lawmakers introduced a tax of 3% on domestic income, and 5% for “any citizen of the United States residing abroad.”

 Fast forward 150 years and a different kind of crisis engulfed the US – the largest recession in living memory.
 Once again, fearing wealthy Americans would move their riches to greener pastures, the Obama administration passed the Foreign Account Tax Compliance Act (FATCA) and the Report of Foreign Bank and Financial Accounts (FBAR) in 2010 to ensure Americans abroad were paying taxes back home.